 The total cost of Ocean Diver Pool & Theory is £204.50, this breaks down as course costs £59 + training materials and qualification book £40 + BSAC membership £60.50 + 3 months of Clidive membership £45 =£204.50.

 To qualify as an Ocean Diver, you also need to successfully complete four open water dives.
 Clidive provides plenty of opportunities for you to do this, either in the UK or abroad.
 We can also refer you to a BSAC school if you want to complete the training on your own holiday.

 The cost of the open water training will vary depending on the location.
-A popular way to qualify is a two day UK based trip to Weymouth or Plymouth using our club boats, which usually costs around £200 including overnight accommodation.
-Travel costs will be extra and are variable depending on your preferred mode of transport.
+A popular way to qualify is a two day UK based trip to Weymouth or Plymouth using our club boats.
+The typical cost of this weekend, which includes accommodation and diving, is around £200.
+You will also have to pay your own travel costs.
+Our club van means kit can be transported for those who want to get the train.
 We prefer introducing new divers to the sea but we also use dedicated inland dive sites which have the benefit of being less prone to weather disruption and have every facility you could need.